Code of Safe Practice

 2. covering the couch surface with paper couch roll, fresh for each patient and disposed of immediately after the treatment

-3. covering the couch surface with towels or sheets alone, fresh for each patient and boiled or machine-washed on a 40-60 degrees setting before reuse.
+3. covering the couch surface with towels or sheets can be used, provided fresh for each patient and boiled or machine-washed on a 40-60 degrees setting, however for practicability we recommend paper couch rolls.

 You should regularly clean all surfaces with an appropriate detergent or disinfectant, and you must always do so at the beginning and end of every working day.